 - Recognized the time and effort was for her best interest

 - Took action without any prodding

 Emily’s mindset will ultimately create success for her and her organization.
 If your team members are not motivated to learn and grow, it stifles them and others.
 Lucky for me, I find that most people do want to enhance their effectiveness.
-They recognize by building skills they feel better and are less stressed.
+They recognize that by building skills, they feel better and are less stressed.

 What have you done lately that signals your willingness to grow?

 Smart Tips Served Straight to Your Inbox